-First, some bad news.
-Philanthropy for science research is a relatively narrow piece of the overall pie.
+Philanthropy for science research is a relatively narrow field.
 Not only that, the major streams of funding are often awarded to a short list of prestigious universities.
-But fear not!
-Science research is one of the most important and exciting fields in philanthropy today.
+However, science research is one of the most important and exciting fields in philanthropy today.
 As funding cuts threaten public support for research and more billionaires are making science a main cause, the landscape of science funding is changing dramatically.

-For starters, there are several philanthropies that channel funds into niche research areas—anything from quantum computing to bowel disorders—and plenty that specifically aim to open up funding avenues for young and aspiring scientists or schools that aren't typically targeted for major research funds.
-So while some of this funding seems stuck in ivory towers, there's still a ton of exciting and innovative activity happening in science philanthropy.
+For starters, several philanthropies channel funds into niche research areas—anything from quantum computing to bowel disorders—and plenty that specifically aim to open up funding avenues for young and aspiring scientists or schools that aren't typically targeted for major research funds.
+While some of this funding seems stuck in ivory towers, there is still a lot of innovative activity happening in science philanthropy.

 We're closely watching what's happening in this arena of giving and included what we're learning in this guide.
 All the profiles of funders and program officers in the guide are updated regularly.